Menu Close

 Q.1.
 What sin in Sodom brought God’s judgment?
 What did they think of Lot’s intervention?
 (Gen.19:1-11)

 It is obvious that Lot was aware of the homosexual abuses that blighted Sodom.
-He strongly urged the two angels not to stay in the public square, but to come home to the safety of his home (Gen.19:1-3).
-Before the men retired for bed, both the young and older men of the city demanded that Lot hand them over to be raped (Gen.19:4-6).
+For that reason, he strongly urged the two angels not to stay in the public square, but to come home to the safety of his home (see Gen.19:1-3).
+Before the men retired for bed, both the young and older men of the city demanded that Lot hand them over to be sexually abused (see Gen.19:4-6).
 Lot offered his virgin daughters instead, but they reacted angrily and accused him of acting as their judge.
-They tried to break down the door, but were struck with blindness by the angels, so were unable to achieve their evil intent (Gen.19:8-11).Â
+They tried to break down the door, but were struck with blindness by the angels, so were unable to achieve their evil intent (see Gen.19:8-11).

 Q.2.
 How did the men betrothed to Lot’s daughters respond to the warnings of judgment?
 How far had the exposure to evil made Lot and his wife indifferent to the dangers of sin?
 (Gen.19:12-22)